Inductive constructions for frameworks on a two-dimensional fixed torus: Generating minimally rigid frameworks on

 \begin{verse} \end{verse}

-Periodic edge splits, and reverse periodic edge splits, preserve infinitesimal rigidity.
-We will show this in two parts, by first showing that the periodic edge split preserves independence of the rows of the rigidity matrix.
+Gain-preserving edge splits, and reverse gain-preserving edge splits, preserve infinitesimal rigidity.
+We will show this in two parts, by first showing that the gain-preserving edge split preserves independence of the rows of the rigidity matrix.